Alice (she/her) is a dedicated Accredited Practising Dietitian and Credentialed Eating Disorder Clinician.

 Passionate about holistic wellbeing, Alice views nutrition as a key element in enhancing both physical and mental health.
 She works closely with her clients to design practical, long-term nutrition strategies that not only address physical health needs but also nurture emotional and social wellbeing.

-Her work spans across a variety of settings, from private practice to community health and disability services, and she is dedicated to helping her clients build confidence and autonomy in managing their health.
+Alice’s work spans private practice, community health, and disability services.
+She is dedicated to helping clients cultivate confidence and autonomy in managing their health in a way that aligns with their unique identities and experiences.

-Alice graduated with a Bachelor of Nutrition & Dietetics (Honours) from the University of Newcastle and is currently undertaking a Masters of Mental Health through Southern Cross University.
-In her spare time, Alice enjoys hanging out with her pets, starting craft projects and collecting crystals.
+Alice holds a Bachelor of Nutrition & Dietetics (Honours), a Graduate Certificate in Mental Health and is currently completing a Master of Counselling via University of New England.
+In her spare time, she enjoys spending time with her pets, starting new craft projects that never get finished, and collecting crystals